 The treasury department has since proposed that any expenses qualify if they’re related to improving the beneficiary’s “health, independence, or quality of life”.
 This means that the expense doesn’t need to be medically necessary, and doesn’t need to be an expense unique to a person’s disability.
 In other words, a mortgage or rent payment is a qualifying expense, even though most of us have a similar expense whether we’re blind or not.
 Other examples of qualifying expenses include smartphones, if they’re used as a navigational aid, bus passes, Uber or Lyft rides, travel canes or other mobility aids, guide dog expenses, and even fees for cleaning or home maintenance, whether or not your blindness limits your ability to do those things yourself.

 The ABLE National Resource Center encourages ABLE account owners to keep detailed records of the things they pay for with their ABLE account incase the IRS were to ever question those expenses.
-This is a good idea for anybody whether or not they have a disability, but in reality, the IRS may not be interested in recovering expenses from most of us because our incomes are relatively low.
+This is a good idea for anybody whether or not they have a disability.

 What do I need to do to open an ABLE account?